ArrayBot: Reinforcement Learning for Generalizable Distributed Manipulation through Touch: Learning the Control Policies

 For all the tasks, we train proximal policy optimization (PPO)~\cite{schulman2017proximal} agents on $128$ parallel Isaac Gym environments for the automatic discovery of control policies.
-More details in RL training can be found in Appendix~\ref{apd:RL-training}.
-Notably, all of the $128$ parallel environments for \textit{general relocation} involve mutually different object shapes.
+Notably, all of the $128$ parallel environments for \textit{general relocate-via-touch} involve mutually different object shapes.
 With a state space agnostic of the object shapes at all, the agent receives mixed types of dynamics.
-This forces the agent to discover a policy that is as universal as possible for all the shapes in the dataset, thus enhancing its generalizability to the shape variance.
+This forces the agent to discover a policy that is as universal as possible for all the shapes in the dataset, which is likely to enhance the agent's generalizability towards unseen object shapes.